 Keeping a Dream Journal

-Dreams are tricky creatures; sometimes they hang around for days, lingering in your mind, but other times, they can’t run away fast enough.
+Dreams are tricky; sometimes they hang around for days, lingering in your mind, but other times, they can’t run away fast enough.
 Outsmart your dreams by writing them down immediately.
 Work fast, jotting down a few words and images to keep the dream fresh.

 You can create a special journal just for your dreams, or you can stash them in any other journal you’re already keeping.
 You can even find special journals that are designed for capturing dreams, and some of them will look lovely on your bedside table.